Estimated reading time: 6 minutes

 As I grew older and was given more responsibilities, I learned to love the incinerator, especially at Christmas.
 Feeding this beast with Christmas boxes and wrapping paper was fun, but the real thrill was cutting off branches from a “dead” tree and shoving it in the beast’s mouth!
 Our incinerator was named “Ol’ Smokey”.

-Starting when I was 10, I had the chore of burning the tree (under Dad’s supervision).
+Starting when I was 10, I had the chore of burning the trash and, at the end of the year, the tree (under Dad’s supervision).
 When I was 13, Dad thought I would be OK doing the deed on my own, so he left the area.
-Little did he know that I had a plan to put as many branches into the beast as possible.
+Little did he know that I had a plan to put as many branches into Ol’ Smokey as possible.

 I opened the incinerator door, which was already filled with flames, and rapidly placed four more dried Christmas tree branches inside.
-I closed the door with a shovel, since the iron door was almost red hot.
+I pushed the tree limbs with care using a metal shovel.
+I then closed the door with a shovel, since the iron door was almost red hot.

 Suddenly, I looked up, and flames were shooting out the top of ol’ Smokey about five to six feet into the air.
 Oh my, what have I done?
 The fire kept getting taller and taller, the iron door was now glowing red, and the top of the incinerator was bright red.

-Using my underdeveloped pea brain, I ran for the garden hose and quickly sprayed the top of the incinerator, causing hot water to run down the side of the concrete from which the device was formed.
+Using my underdeveloped pea brain, I ran for the garden hose and quickly sprayed the top of the incinerator, causing water to run down the side of the concrete from which the incinerator was built.
 Steam poured off the cement walls of the incinerator, making it look like I was sending smoke signals to the other neighbor kids.

 I heard three quick snaps in succession and then saw the side of the incinerator with two large cracks running vertically about 18″ long and one more going right down the front of Ol’ Smokey; this would be hard to hide!